JuliaAI/MLJ.jl/docs/src/machines.md

 ## Inspecting machines

 There are two methods for inspecting the outcomes of training in MLJ.
-To obtain a named-tuple describing the learned parameters, in a user-friendly way if possible, use `fitted_params(mach)`.
+To obtain a named-tuple describing the learned parameters (in a user-friendly way where possible) use `fitted_params(mach)`.
 All other training-related outcomes are inspected with `report(mach)`.

 ```@example machines